strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .7.6 =
+* BUG FIX: Fixed issue with link to addon package shown on invoice pages.

 = .7.5 =
 * BUG FIX: Using wp_get_current_user() now instead of get_currentuserinfo().
 Fixes a warning.